AltaGas (TSE:ALA) PT Raised to C$29.00

-AltaGas (TSE:ALA) had its price objective hoisted by investment analysts at Credit Suisse Group to C$29.00 in a report released on Thursday, Stock Target Advisor reports.
-The firm currently has an “outperform” rating on the stock.
-Credit Suisse Group’s target price would indicate a potential upside of 12.40% from the company’s previous close.
+AltaGas (TSE:ALA) had its price objective boosted by Scotiabank from C$25.00 to C$29.00 in a research note issued to investors on Tuesday morning, BayStreet.CA reports.

-A number of other analysts have also commented on ALA.
-JPMorgan Chase & Co. lifted their price objective on AltaGas from C$23.00 to C$24.00 and gave the stock a “na” rating in a research report on Wednesday, May 19th.
-Canaccord Genuity lifted their price target on shares of AltaGas from C$25.00 to C$27.00 and gave the stock a “hold” rating in a research report on Thursday, May 20th.
-Scotiabank increased their price objective on shares of AltaGas from C$24.00 to C$25.00 in a report on Monday, April 26th.
-Raymond James lifted their target price on shares of AltaGas from C$24.00 to C$24.50 and gave the stock an “outperform” rating in a report on Sunday, May 2nd.
-Finally, ATB Capital upped their target price on shares of AltaGas to C$24.00 and gave the company an “outperform” rating in a research report on Wednesday, March 17th.
-One analyst has rated the stock with a hold rating and eleven have issued a buy rating to the company.
-AltaGas has an average rating of “Buy” and an average price target of C$26.17.
+Several other brokerages have also recently weighed in on ALA.
+Credit Suisse Group lifted their price target on AltaGas to C$29.00 and gave the company an outperform rating in a research report on Thursday, June 17th.
+Canaccord Genuity lifted their price target on AltaGas from C$25.00 to C$27.00 and gave the company a hold rating in a research report on Thursday, May 20th.
+Royal Bank of Canada lifted their price target on AltaGas from C$26.00 to C$31.00 and gave the company an outperform rating in a research report on Friday, June 18th.
+Atlantic Securities lifted their price target on AltaGas from C$24.00 to C$25.00 in a research report on Friday, April 30th.
+Finally, CIBC boosted their target price on AltaGas from C$26.00 to C$28.00 and gave the stock an outperform rating in a research report on Friday, June 18th.
+One equities research analyst has rated the stock with a hold rating and eleven have given a buy rating to the stock.
+The stock currently has an average rating of Buy and an average price target of C$26.43.

 About AltaGas